grafana/jsonnet-libs/atlas-mongodb-mixin/README.md

 ## Alerts overview

-- AtlasHighNumberOfDeadlocks: There are a high number of deadlocks occurring.
+- AtlasHighNumberOfDeadlocks: There is a high number of deadlocks occurring.
-- AtlasHighNumberOfSlowNetworkRequests: There are a high number of slow network requests.
+- AtlasHighNumberOfSlowNetworkRequests: There is a high number of slow network requests.
 - AtlasDiskSpaceLow: Hardware is running out of disk space.
 - AtlasSlowHardwareIO: Read and write I/O's are taking too long to complete.
-- AtlasHighNumberOfTimeoutElections: There are a high number of elections being called due to the primary node timing out.
+- AtlasHighNumberOfTimeoutElections: There is a high number of elections being called due to the primary node timing out.

 ## Install tools